Docker

 $ docker build . |

-is still persisted in the image but its value would be v1.0.0
+Using this Dockerfile example, CONT_IMG_VER is still persisted in the image but its value would be v1.0.0 as it is the default set in line 3 by the ENV instruction.

 Predefined ARGs

-variables that you can use without a corresponding ARG
+Docker has a set of predefined ARG variables that you can use without a corresponding ARG instruction in the Dockerfile.

-To use these, pass them on the command line using the --build-arg
+To use these, pass them on the command line using the --build-arg flag, for example:

 $ docker build --build-arg HTTPS_PROXY=https://my-proxy.example.com . |

-.
-Excluding them reduces the risk of accidentally leaking sensitive authentication information in an HTTP_PROXY
+By default, these pre-defined variables are excluded from the output of docker history.
+Excluding them reduces the risk of accidentally leaking sensitive authentication information in an HTTP_PROXY variable.

 ONBUILD